cnohilly/work-day-scheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+## Description

-The starter code uses the [Moment.js](https://momentjs.com/) library to work with date and time, but you're free to use a different JavaScript solution to handle this functionality because Moment.js is considered a "legacy" product.
-Learn more about these other solutions in the [Moment.js project status page.](https://momentjs.com/docs/#/-project-status/).
+In this project we had to create a page where it is a work day planner where the user can edit a text-area for each hour of the work day and click a button to save that event.
+We were provided a started HTML and CSS file that handled the majority of the styling and were required to write the necessary HTML, CSS, and JavaScript/jQuery to complete the application.
+The JavaScript/jQuery was written to build the schedule on the page and done so with a for loop to be dynamic and easily changed.
+In the HTML I added a button at the bottom that will delete all the events currently in the schedule.
+In the CSS I made minor styling changes to improve appearance.

 ## User Story